 Melatonin likely helps entrain a circadian rhythm in a fetus, which could potentially impact the baby’s sleeping patterns after birth.
 Melatonin may also affect neurological development in a fetus, reducing the likelihood of problems such as brain lesions.

 Melatonin likely helps entrain a circadian rhythm in a fetus, which could potentially impact the baby’s sleeping patterns after birth.

 Melatonin levels are much lower in pregnant women experiencing severe preeclampsia.
 Preeclampsia is a condition in which a pregnant woman experiences high blood pressure, sometimes accompanied by excess protein in the urine.
 Left untreated, preeclampsia can lead to seizures or organ damage in pregnant women, as well as early birth or birth complications.
 Some professionals suggest melatonin supplements can help women with preeclampsia.

 Is It Safe to Take Melatonin Supplements While Pregnant?

-Currently, there isn’t enough research to confirm that taking melatonin supplements while pregnant is safe.
-Experts don’t recommend melatonin for insomnia, the sleep issue most commonly faced by pregnant women.
+Currently, there is not enough research to confirm that taking melatonin supplements while pregnant is safe.
+Experts do not typically recommend melatonin for insomnia, the sleep issue most commonly faced by pregnant women.
 Rather, melatonin has been found to usefully treat jet lag, delayed sleep-wake phase disorder, some sleep disorders in children, and anxiety before and after surgery.

 In pregnant women without a documented health issue known to be associated with low melatonin levels, supplementation might not be a good idea.
 Melatonin levels naturally rise throughout pregnancy.
 One potential risk of supplementing with melatonin during this time could be too much melatonin in the body.